Killed by a scam: A father took his life after losing his savings to international criminal gangs. He’s not the only one - KESQ

 “I have been having dark thoughts about my life and it being over.
 Certainly it looks like my financial life is done,” Dennis messaged his scammer in the months before his death.
 “And the ultimate pain here is that I have betrayed family trust.
 This is unbearable,” he writes in screenshots of their conversation seen by CNN.

 “What’s most heartbreaking is reading through these messages.
 He was talking about having signs of a nervous breakdown.
-And so these were all shared with the profile,” Adrienne says.
+And so these were all shared with the profile,” Adrianne says.

 “Instead of sharing with us,” Matt adds.